Population: 46.43 million

 Processing and trade

-Spain is home to the largest fish processing industry in Europe, with a turnover of around €4.6 billion in 2014, and total employment in the same year estimated at 18,390.
+Spain is home to the largest fish processing industry in Europe, with a turnover of around €4.6 billion and total employment estimated at 18,390 in 2014.
 Historically, it was focused on salted and canned fish and shellfish due to the large size of the country.
 However, since the 1950s, it has become one of the most diverse and large industries internationally.
-The industry is mainly composed of medium sized companies, mostly in the canning sector and to a lesser extent in fresh and frozen processed seafood sectors.
+The industry is mainly composed of medium-sized companies, mostly in the canning sector and to a lesser extent in fresh and frozen processed seafood sectors.
 The canning sector has the highest production volume.
 Tuna is the most important species, amounting to 241,500 tonnes, while other key species include sardines and anchovies.
-In the past few years, the Spanish fish processing sector followed the development of mixed trends due to economic constrains in the country, but the canning industry has kept its position in production of fish and seafood products, both for domestic and international markets, by acquiring niche markets and maintain premium-prices.
+In the past few years, the Spanish fish processing sector has seen mixed trends due to economic constrains in the country, but the canning industry has kept its position in production of fish and seafood products, both for domestic and international markets, by acquiring niche markets and maintaining premium-prices.

 The total import of fisheries and aquaculture products reached 1,584,700 tonnes in 2016, about the same level as in 2010.
 In terms of value, imports of fisheries and aquaculture products amounted to over €5.8 billion, an increase of €0.4 billion.
 Spanish imports were predominantly composed of crustaceans, molluscs, and cephalopods, which made up to 40 % in value of the total fisheries and seafood imports.
 The total export of fisheries and aquaculture products was stable from 2010–2016, amounting to 1,040,843 tonnes in 2016.
 Spain exports its fisheries and aquaculture products to a wide range of countries with Italy (20 %), Portugal (16 %), and France (11 %) as the main destinations.
 In 2016, these countries all together were responsible for nearly half of Spanish exports.
 Yellowfin tuna was the top exported species, mostly to Mauritius and The Seychelles for manufacturing purposes.